andrewvu270/Remi/README.md

 ## 📋 Usage Guide

-### 1. Create an Account

-1. Navigate to the application
-2. Click "Sign Up"
-3. Enter your email and password
-4. Verify your email if required

-### 2. Add a Course

-1. Go to the "Courses" page
-2. Click "Add Course"
-3. Enter course details (name, code, semester)
-4. Save the course

-### 3. Upload a Syllabus

-1. Select a course
-2. Click "Upload Syllabus"
-3. Choose a PDF or image file
-4. Wait for AI processing
-5. Review extracted tasks and make corrections if needed

-### 4. View Your Schedule

-1. Go to the "Schedule" page
-2. Set your available study hours
-3. View your optimized daily schedule
-4. Check off completed tasks

-### 5. Track Progress

-1. Use the timer to track study sessions
-2. Mark tasks as complete
-3. View analytics on your study habits
+### Guest Mode (No Account Required)

+1. **Start Using Immediately**
+   - Navigate to the application
+   - Upload syllabi and manage tasks without signing up
+   - All data stored locally in your browser

+2. **Upload a Syllabus**
+   - Go to Dashboard
+   - Click "Upload Syllabus"
+   - Select a PDF file
+   - Tasks are automatically extracted and stored locally

+3. **View Tasks & Schedule**
+   - Tasks appear in the Tasks page
+   - Schedule view shows upcoming deadlines
+   - All features work without an account

+### Registered Users

+1. **Create an Account**
+   - Click "Sign Up"
+   - Enter email and password
+   - Your guest data automatically migrates to the cloud

+2. **Benefits of Registration**
+   - Data synced across all devices
+   - Permanent cloud storage
+   - Access from anywhere
+   - Never lose your data

+### Core Features

+1. **Upload a Syllabus**
+   - Navigate to Dashboard
+   - Click "Upload Syllabus"
+   - Choose a PDF file
+   - AI extracts all tasks, deadlines, and weights
+   - Review and edit if needed

+2. **View Your Schedule**
+   - Go to "Schedule" page
+   - See calendar view of all tasks
+   - Click on dates to see task details
+   - Track upcoming deadlines

+3. **Manage Tasks**
+   - View all tasks in "Tasks" page
+   - Sort by deadline or priority
+   - Mark tasks as complete
+   - Track your progress

+4. **Track Progress**
+   - Monitor completion rates
+   - View study analytics
+   - Track time spent on tasks

 ## 🗺️ Roadmap